Skip to main content

 Learning Objectives

-• Evaluate contemporary trends in vascular access outcomes from the USRDS 2025 report, including improvements in access durability and infection rates among prevalent hemodialysis patients
+• Evaluate contemporary trends in vascular access outcomes from the USRDS 2025 report, including improvements in access durability and infection rates among prevalent hemodialysis patients.

 • Apply risk-based, multidisciplinary strategies to reduce catheter dependence at dialysis initiation.